 “We had to work hard for that, coming on the back of a fast game on Tuesday night at Charlton, against a good Bristol Rovers team.

 “They made us work for it, but it was a very pleasing day for us.”

-Despite dominating for the vast majority of the 90 minutes, the lead at half-time was only 1-0 thanks to Nick Powell’s free-kick on the half-hour mark - following a foul on Michael Jacobs that saw Rovers defender Ryan Sweeney red-carded.
+Despite dominating for the vast majority of the 90 minutes, the lead at half-time was only 1-0 thanks to Nick Powell’s free-kick on the half-hour mark - following a foul on Michael Jacobs Rovers defender Ryan Sweeney red-carded.

 Grigg made it 2-0 five minutes after the restart, but a nervous last 10 minutes was only avoided when, after Lee Evans had been penalised for handball, goalkeeper Jamie Jones pulled off a fantastic penalty save to prevent Ellis Harrison pulling one back.